Decoding SCW swaps

 • Bundler: Alchemy (see Step 2 above for recap)

 So far, so good.
-Next, let’s click the BaseScan link to see what this transaction looks like on-chain:
+Now let’s click into the BaseScan link and see what this transaction looks like on-chain:

 From: this isn’t your wallet — it’s Alchemy’s bundler.
-That’s expected, since the bundler submitted the transaction.
+That’s expected: the bundler submitted the transaction.

-Internal Transactions: shows flows of native tokens (ETH on Base) within the transaction.
-Here's what we see:
+Internal Transactions: Shows flows of native blockchain token (ETH on Base) within the transaction.
+Here we can see ETH flowing:

-• Our wallet (…0A5) sent ETH to EntryPoint for the gas fee.
+• Our wallet (…0A5) sent ETH for the gas fee to EntryPoint.

-• EntryPoint reimbursed the bundler with the actual gas cost (since the bundler prepaid gas on your behalf; see Step 2 above).
-Any leftover ETH remained in EntryPoint as your deposit for future transactions.
+• EntryPoint reimbursed the bundler with the actual gas cost (since the bundler prepaid gas for you - see Step 2 above).
+Any leftover ETH stays on EntryPoint as your deposit for future transactions.

 Our wallet didn’t send USDC directly.
-Instead, the USDC token contract (…2A8) processed and dispatched the transfers.
-This is normal: on EVM chains, token transfers are handled by the token contract itself after receiving an instruction from your smart contract wallet.
+Instead, the USDC token contract (…2A8) processed and dispatched all USDC transfers.
+This is normal — on EVM chains, token transfers are handled by the token contract itself after receiving an instruction from the smart contract wallet.

-1. The USDC contract split our 1 USDC into three transfers:
+1. The USDC contract sent our 1 USDC to three destinations:

 • 0.0022 USDC to our protocol’s fee wallet (…608A)